ergoplatform/ergodocs/docs/dev/protocol/tx/min-fee.md

 /// details | Transactions
     {type: info, open: true}
 Each Ergo [transaction](transaction.md) is an atomic state transition operation, destroying one or more [boxes](format.md) from the state and creating new ones.
-Unlike Bitcoin's implicit fee system, Ergo's fee structure is explicit, requiring a distinct output to a specific address for fees.
+Unlike Bitcoin's implicit fee system, Ergo's fee structure is explicit, requiring a distinct output to a specific address for fees. **This is in addition to the minimal ERG value required for a box to exist.**
 ///

 ## Fee Calculation